frePPLe/frepple/doc/installation-guide/linux-binaries.rst

      pip install openpyxl

-   Most linux distributions don’t install pip by default, so you’ll need to install that first.
+   Most linux distributions don't install pip by default, so you'll need to install that first.
 See below for the commands for this on Ubuntu and RHEL.

 #. **Install the frepple binary package**